AgriCraft/AgriCraft/README.md

 AgriCraft internals (such as MineTweaker3 integration) are documented here in the GitHub Wiki ([Link](https://github.com/InfinityRaider/AgriCraft/wiki)).
-Reason is that these kind of information is, most of the time, only needed by pack creators and not the average user.
+Reason is that this kind of information is, most of the time, only needed by pack creators and not the average user.

 ## MineTweaker3 support